IAmMoltony/configs/README.md

 So at some point I set up the wallpaper changer as a systemd timer, which do not set the `HOME` variable, so I had to use a fixed path that does not depend on the user for configuration.
 Too late (lazy) to change it now.

-### thprac launch script

-This is a script for launching thprac, technically applicable for launching any pattern wine app.

-TODO make generic

-Same config as wallpaper changer.

 ## Warning

 All configs and scripts for installing/updating/syncing assume that this repo is in your home directory, so make sure